Clinical Rotations

 We offer many elective rotations and are continually expanding the number of unique electives we offer.

 Every rotation has its own curriculum with materials housed in our Residency Canvas page for accessibility.
-Formal daily faculty attending rounds are supplemented with weekly or biweekly core lectures, impromptu chalk talks, and the multidisciplinary teaching sessions.
+Family-centered rounds with our faculty and fellows are supplemented with daily morning report and weekly resident didactics, impromptu chalk talks, and multidisciplinary teaching sessions.

 Topics